Learn how to make sour mash with our simple step-by-step guide!

 Want to make your own whisky?
 Lots of people become distillers as a hobby and in this article we are going to share some info on how you can also get started in this industry.

 As you scout through the labels of whisky bottles you will come across one common phrase; ‘sour mash’.
-For more information on sour mash, refer to the article below;.
+But what exactly is sour mash?
+Let us take you through everything you need to know.

 The phrase ‘sour mash’ on whisky bottles doesn’t mean that the whisky has a sour taste to it.
 This term refers to the manufacturing process of this beverage.